awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

    The version installed is displayed\.
 If you don't have Python 3\.0\.1 or later installed, you can install it from the [Python](https://www.python.org/downloads/) website\.

 1. You need the AWS Command Line Interface \(CLI\) to run AWS IoT commands\.
-If you're running Windows, use the `easy_install awscli` to install the AWS CLI in the mingw32 environment\.
+If you're running Windows, use the `easy_install awscli` command to install the AWS CLI in the "Command" or "ESP\-IDF 4\.x CMD" app\.

    If you're running macOS or Linux, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.